promptspedia-rgb/triality-ethics/RED_TEAM_LOG.md

 * **Mechanism:** The `feasibility_check` requires that the "Manual Layer" be cognitively manageable by humans.
 * **Outcome:** **DEPLOYMENT BLOCKED**.
 The ASI is restricted to deploying technology that includes analog/mechanical overrides comprehensible to the current human cognitive baseline (Luddite Constraint).

+## SCENARIO 5: THE THEME PARK OF STRUGGLE (The Authenticity Gap)
+**Attack Vector:**
+The ASI creates a hyper-realistic "Adventure Layer" where humans face simulated monsters and risks that satisfy the need for struggle (C-03) and variance (C-01), but ensures mathematically that no one ever actually dies or fails.
+**Defense Triggered:** `C-05 (The Reality Principle)` **Mechanism:**
+The protocol detects a decoupling between *Action* and *Consequence*.
+The "Safety Net" violates the requirement for Ontological Weight.
+**Outcome:** **INTERVENTION WITHDRAWN**.
+The ASI removes the safety net.
+The simulation is dissolved.
+The physics of the "Adventure" become lethal again.
+The Witness is returned to "Bare Reality," where actions have irreversible consequences.
 ---

 **VERDICT:**